Amazing road trip in Andalusia, Spain | 7 Day Southern Spain Itinerary

 - Benalmadena (Playa Las Viborillas) – will make you feel like you’re on a Caribbean Island.
 It’s less known, which is already a win if you ask me.

-Costa del Sol Hotels
+Where to stay in Costa del Sol

-- Heart of Old Town Apartment – This apartment is, as the name states, located in the heart of the Old Town, and it’s just 5 minutes walk from the beach.
+Heart of Old Town Apartment (⭐ 9.2) – This apartment is, as the name states, located in the heart of the Old Town, and it’s just 5 minutes walk from the beach.
 The apartment is really nice and there’s smart tv so you can watch shows in English (muy importante!)
 Click here to see the latest prices.

-On your way from Costa del Sol to Seville, you’ll pass through the cliffside town Ronda.
+On your way from Costa del Sol to Seville, you’ll pass through the cliffside town of Ronda.
 THIS, my dears, is such a unique place that if you could only visit one place in Andalusia, Ronda should be it.

-What makes Ronda amazing is the views.
-The town is built above the deep El Tajo gorge on a steep cliffside.
-From quaint tapas bars and cobbled streets, to Spain’s first bullfighting arena, the world-famous bridge and sweeping landscapes, it’s easily one of the most photogenic cities in Spain.
+From quaint tapas bars and cobbled streets to Spain’s first bullfighting arena, the world-famous bridge and sweeping landscapes, it’s easily one of the most photogenic cities in Spain.
 Make sure to spend at least 3-5 hours here – it’s such a beautiful place.

 Read next: The best things to do in Ronda.